Causal Inference in Recommender Systems: A Survey and Future Directions: Open Problems and Future Directions

 \subsection{Causal Discovery for Recommendation}

-We have systematically introduced plenty of work introducing causal inference into the recommender systems.
-However, existing work with pre-defined causal graphs or structural causal models suffers from two main shortcomings.
-First, the causal relations may be incorrect.
+We have systematically reviewed numerous works that integrate causal inference into recommender systems.
+However, existing approaches relying on predefined causal graphs or structural causal models exhibit two significant limitations.

+First, the assumed causal relationships may be inaccurate.
 Although the recommendation tailored to the causal relations may improve the recommendation performance, hidden variables may exist that are the real causes.
-Second, these human-crafted causal graphs are quite simple, of which there are only several involved variables, such as the user conformity, user interest, and user behavior in DICE~\cite{zheng2021disentangling}, the exposure feature, user/item/context feature, and prediction score in CR~\cite{wang2021counterfactual}.
+Second, these manually crafted causal graphs are often simplistic, typically involving only a few variables, such as the user conformity, user interest, and user behavior in DICE~\cite{zheng2021disentangling}, the exposure feature, user/item/context features, and prediction score in CR~\cite{wang2021counterfactual}.
 Nevertheless, users' decision-making processes may involve many factors in real-world scenarios.
-For example, whether a user visits a restaurant depends on the restaurant's position, taste, brand, price, etc. Therefore, it is essential to design causal discovery methods for learning causality from real-world data in recommender systems.
-The traditional methods for causal discovery can be divided into the following categories.
-Constraint-based (CB) algorithms are one of the most representative ones, such as PC algorithm~\cite{spirtes2000causation}, FCI algorithm~\cite{spirtes2001anytime}, etc., which first extract conditional independence between variable pairs and then construct a directed acyclic graph based on it.
-GES methods~\cite{chickering2002optimal,ramsey2017million} further extend CB algorithms with a scoring function to evaluate the rationality of a DAG.
-However, these existing methods are still suffering from the issue of high search costs or low robustness under large-scale data~\cite{guo2020survey}.
-Recently, deep learning methods~\cite{johansson2016learning,louizos2017causal,shalit2017estimating} and reinforcement learning methods~\cite{zhu2019causal} have been further proposed for inferring causal relations from large-scale data.
-Therefore, it is a promising and crucial future direction for discovering causal relations and then leveraging the learned causality to enhance recommendation.
+For example, whether a user visits a restaurant depends on the location, cuisine, brand, price, etc. Therefore, it is essential to design causal discovery methods for learning causal relations from real-world data in recommender systems.
+Traditional methods for causal discovery can be categorized into the following types.
+Constraint-based (CB) algorithms, such as the PC algorithm~\cite{spirtes2000causation} and the FCI algorithm~\cite{spirtes2001anytime}, initially identify conditional independence relationships between pairs of variables and then construct a directed acyclic graph based on these relationships.
+GES methods~\cite{chickering2002optimal,ramsey2017million} extend CB algorithms by incorporating a scoring function to assess the suitability of a directed acyclic graph (DAG).
+However, these established methods still grapple with challenges like high computational costs and limited robustness when dealing with large-scale data~\cite{guo2020survey}.
+Recently, novel approaches based on deep learning~\cite{johansson2016learning,louizos2017causal,shalit2017estimating} and reinforcement learning~\cite{zhu2019causal} have emerged to infer causal relationships from extensive datasets.
+Therefore, it is a promising and crucial future direction for discovering causal relations and then leveraging the learned causal relations to enhance recommendation.